Updated on Dec 26th, 2022

 Rather than being wholly focused on team relationships or strictly on work tasks, the best team leaders for collaboration improvement are those who fall somewhere in the middle.
 Or, more accurately, those who can transition from one state to another.

-In the early stages of a project, a team leader needs to establish clear goals and clarify the individual responsibilities of team members.
+In the early stages of a project, a team leader needs to establish clear team goals and clarify the individual responsibilities of team members.
 However, once these are set and confirmed, the team leader must then transition to be more relationship-oriented.
 As such, the whole team can establish trust and boundaries before moving into a more long-term collaboration.

 To make this happen across an organization, the company must put equal emphasis on both skillsets and styles when it comes to training and reviews.
 In doing so, a business can develop team leaders capable of leading highly productive collaborative projects.